 Labels also should be checked for warnings such as "may contain fish," "produced on shared equipment with fish," or "produced in a plant that uses fish in other products."
-These foods should be avoided as the product may contain a small amount of fish due to cross-contact.
+Foods with these advisory statements should be avoided as the product may contain a small amount of fish due to cross-contact.
 U.S. Department of Agriculture (USDA)-regulated foods, namely meat, poultry, and egg products, are not required to follow FALCPA labeling regulations but may do so voluntarily.
 Only common or usual names of the ingredients are required to be identified on these labels.

 All child nutrition staff should be trained to read food labels and recognize food allergens.

 Because food labels change from time to time, staff should check labels for fish and fish ingredients for every product every time it is received.
 If the label does not provide clear information, then the manufacturer must be contacted for clarification or a different product should be used.
-It is recommended that labels be maintained for a minimum of 24 hours for every product after it is served to a child with food allergies in case of a reaction.
+The Centers for Disease Control and Prevention (CDC) recommends that labels be maintained for a minimum of 24 hours for every product after it is served to a child with food allergies in case of a reaction.
 If the product is kept as leftovers, be sure to keep the labels for 24 hours after all product is used up or discarded.